Skip to main content

 Frequently asked questions

 Do homeowners really use AI to find an electrician?
 Increasingly, yes.
-AI went from a 6% to a 45% local-discovery channel in a year in BrightLocal's survey, and the under-45 homeowner who pays for electrical work is the fastest-adopting group.
-Emergency and "near me" searches are where AI answers show up most.
+AI local discovery went from 6% to 45% in a year in BrightLocal's 2026 survey, and 30-to-44-year-olds lead adoption at 64%, which is the core homeowner demographic for electrical work.
+Note the other half of the picture: AI Overviews appear on only about 15% of local-intent searches, so the map pack still carries most "near me" traffic.

 Is this different from regular SEO?
 It overlaps but is scored differently.
 AI leans on organic results, yet a page that ranks fine on Google can still be passed over if its content is not structured for extraction.
-Industry research shows only a partial overlap between Google map-pack winners and the businesses AI names.
+Google says its generative AI features are rooted in its core ranking systems, so the fundamentals still apply.

 Can you guarantee I will be the one ChatGPT recommends?
 No, and no honest marketer can.
 The engines change constantly.
 We show you the citation roadmap, build the signals that move you up it, and put the live numbers in front of you.